-Broward College satellite phones are managed by Information Technology (IT).
-The Coordinator of Telecommunications is the point person responsible for satellite phone components and is designated to activate the phones.
+In 2020, FirstNet phones were distributed in addition to satellite phones to key stakeholders in Broward College's Incident Management Team.
+FirstNet phones by AT&T operate on a nationwide wireless broadband network dedicated to public safety governed by the U.S Department of Commerce.
+The network provides priority calling and urgent service restoration.
+FirstNet and satellite phones are to be used for emergency purposes when standard means of communications are not available.
+Broward College FirstNet & satellite phones are managed by Information Technology (IT).
+The Coordinator of Telecommunications is the point person responsible for FirstNet & satellite phone components and is designated to activate the satellite phones when appropriate.
+Satellite phones are not currently active and are to be used as backup to the FirstNet phones.
+The FirstNet Phones are activated and should be the primary choice when standard means of communication is not available.
 The satellite phones are incident driven and if a situation arises when they are required, an Incident Commander should contact the Coordinator of Telecommunications to have them activated.
-It oversees any issues that users may experience with satellite phones.
+The Coordinator of Telecommunications oversees any issues that users may experience with satellite phones.
 Note that satellite phone numbers are not assigned until they are activated.
-At which point, the Coordinator of Telecommunications supplies a list of all phones numbers and respective contact individuals to all members of the Incident Management Team.
+At which point, the Coordinator of Telecommunications supplies a list of all phone numbers and respective contact individuals to all members of the Incident Management Team.